jingyanwang/skill_to_l3_example/README.md

 from vectice import Vectice
 vectice = Vectice(project_token="PROJECT_TOKEN")
 ```
 The Vectice SDK leverages runs as the terminology used when capturing metadata from the work you do.
-Thus, if you want to clean data for example and capture what you've done, you would create the inputs of the data that will be cleaned, create a run and then start it.
+Thus, if you want to clean data, for example, and capture what you've done, you would create the inputs of the data that will be cleaned, create a run and then start it.
 Then you'd perform the data cleaning.

 ```python3
 ds_version = [vectice.create_dataset_version().with_parent_name("DATASET_NAME_IN_VECTICE_APP")]